Academic Writer Tutorial: Basics of Seventh Edition APA Style

-Writing assignments for Cabarrus College of Health Sciences are to be completed using the American Psychological Association (APA) 7th edition citation and format style.
-Follow this format for all works submitted.
+All writing assignments for Cabarrus College of Health Sciences must be completed using the American Psychological Association (APA) 7th edition citation and format style.

 New to APA Style?
-Start here Academic Writer Tutorial: Basics of Seventh Edition APA Style
+See Academic Writer Tutorial: Basics of Seventh Edition APA Style

 Citation is acknowledging other people's works and/or ideas within your own work (paper, poster, presentation, etc.).
 It is the formal method of letting your readers know which material in your work came from another source and gives your reader the information necessary to find that source again.
 Citation also shows the amount of research you have done and strengthens your work by lending outside support to your ideas.